NodeBE4/opinion/_posts/2022-05-16-EnclavedMicrostate.md

 ----- __441.3__ -----2022-05-20 11:08:19+08:00:

 I wouldn't sell IRyS short here; I did a quick tally of EN's song numbers a month ago, and she'd done 17 songs (covers+originals, solos+collabs) in 291 days, for an average of 1 song every 17 days.
 The only person in EN with a comparable music output is Calli, who averaged 1 song every 13 days; just about everyone else in EN averaged one song (including collabs) every 2-3 months.
-It's been a month since then and there's since been a new song out from all of Calli, IRyS, Fauna, and Ina (at least), so the numbers may need some tweaking, but in terms of broad trends, IRyS is *much* more musically prolific than most of EN.
+It's been a month since then and there's since been a new song out from all of Calli, IRyS, Fauna, and Ina (at least), so the numbers may need some tweaking, but in terms of broad trends, IRyS is *much* more musically prolific than most of EN, and that's despite a major health break due to vocal issues.

 ----- __441.4__ -----2022-05-20 13:02:35+08:00:

 Yes, AZKi was definitely an upd8 affiliate, although it's not clear what specific relationship was involved in that, i.e. if upd8 took on some level of management responsibility or if it was solely a marketing/promotion deal.

+EDIT: To clear up some possible misunderstanding, the original sentence, as worded, implied INNK was jointly owned by Hololive and upd8 rather than AZKi being jointly managed.
+The former seems to be incorrect as I have yet to find evidence for it, but the latter was absolutely the case.